Meet our Physiotherapy Team

 Sara Dickinson MSCP

 Sara qualified from Manchester School of Physiotherapy in 1986.
-She has been working with the inpatient physiotherapy at Ashtead Hospital since 1998, mostly treating the acute orthopaedic caseload.
+She has been working with the inpatient physiotherapy service at Ashtead Hospital since 1998, mostly treating the acute orthopaedic caseload.
 Her expertise lies in the field of trauma and orthopaedics.
-She has experience with treating hand injuries and has a particular interest in pelvic injuries.

 Natasha qualified in 2005 from Cardiff University.
 She completed the BAHT II level in splinting, management of the wrist and management of the PIPJ.
 She has undergone courses in peripheral nerve injuries.

+Natasha works in hand therapy at Imperial College Healthcare NHS Trust.
 She has completed a course called 'Work related upper limb disorders'.
-She served on the executive committee of the British Association of Hand Therapists and has over nine years experience of specialising in hand therapy.
+She served on the executive committee of the British Association of Hand Therapists and has over eleven years experience of specialising in hand therapy.

 Sophie Roberts (nee Cox) MSc Podiatry, BSc (Hons) Podiatry SRCh,